BennySobol/Sr/README.md

 The pipline gets as input images of an object and intrinsic camera parameters, the pipeline creates colored point cloud and turns it into textured mesh.

-Sr. gets an input directory containing images of an object from multiple views<br>
+Sr. gets an input directory containing images of an object from multiple views
-first option - using calib.xml:<br>
+first option - using calib.xml:
-second option using - focal length:<br>
+second option using - focal length:
-Note that intrinsic camera parameters must be named calib.xml!<br>
+Note that intrinsic camera parameters must be named calib.xml!
 and be in the format:
 ```
 <?xml version="1.0"?>